Acumen Nation: Later career

 In 2000, Jason Novak and Jamie Duffy launched their own record label, CrackNation Records, through which all future Acumen-related material would be released.
 In 2005, the label released Cyanotic's debut album, Transhuman.

 The end of 2001 saw the release of Live Farewell 2001, which was to signal a hiatus for the band, as the recording was the final performance featuring Ethan Novak, who left to form the band Cordy.
 He was replaced in the lineup by Dan Brill.

 Eliot Engelman left following the release of Anticore in 2006 and the subsequent tour with Front Line Assembly in mid-2007, although the band maintained for some time that he had not left, before they finally admitted it.
-Ethan Novak returned to play guitar during the "PsychoTransHumanoid" 2007 and 2008 tours of the east and west coasts with Cyanotic, promoting the simultaneous release of Acumen Nation's Psycho the Rapist, DJ?
+Ethan Novak returned to play bass during the "PsychoTransHumanoid" 2007 and 2008 tours of the east and west coasts with Cyanotic, promoting the simultaneous release of Acumen Nation's Psycho the Rapist, DJ?
 Acucrack's Humanoids from the Deep, and Cyanotic's Transhuman 2.0.
+In 2009, Jason Novak and Brill composed the soundtrack for the video game Unbound Saga.
+It featured new compositions, albeit with pieces taken from Acumen Nation and DJ?
+Acucrack material.
+In 2010, the soundtrack was released by CrackNation, credited to both Acumen Nation and DJ?
+Acucrack.

 On June 21, 2012, Acumen Nation guitarist Jamie Duffy died due to an overdose of sleeping pills, which was made public via his personal Twitter account early that morning.
 The tweet "this is how the end begins..." along with a link to a photo of a plate with three white bottles of sleeping pills and a plate full of the bright blue pills themselves.
 The photo was later removed, but the tweet remained.